Auto Claims FAQs

 One advantage of selecting one of NJM's Premier Car Care Network facilities to repair your vehicle is we will pay the shop directly.
 This eliminates the need to include a lienholder on the payment and to get them to endorse the check to you.

 If you are using your NJM auto coverage to pay for your vehicle's damage, there is no need to respond to the other insurer.
-However, if the other driver is responsible for the loss and you are pursing your property damage or any other claim against the driver, you should cooperate with the other insurance company during its loss investigation.
+However, if the other driver is responsible for the loss and you are pursuing your property damage or any other claim against the driver, you should cooperate with the other insurance company during its loss investigation.

 NJM will request a copy of the police report during our investigation.
 However, often drivers involved in a loss are able to obtain copies of these reports more quickly than insurance companies.
 If you have the police report, providing a copy to NJM will help expedite the claims process.